fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/portfolio/unreal-taiga-integration/index.md

 ## Slate Stuff
-Almost all properties in Taiga can customized to the teams liking, thus most of the widgets are custom and need to be built dynamically.
+Almost all properties in Taiga can be customized to the teams liking, thus most of the widgets are custom and need to be built dynamically.
 ![alt text](image-13.png)

 One example is the filter property widgets, which needs to fetch the list of available statuses, priorities, severities, and types from the current project.